onflow/cadence/.github/ISSUE_TEMPLATE/bug-report.md

 Please provide additional information:

 - What version of Cadence are you using?
-If you are using the CLI, run `flow version`?
+If you are using the CLI, run `flow version`
 - What operating system are you using?
 - Are you having a problem with the language server in Visual Studio Code?
   - Go to settings, search for "Cadence".
 Under "Cadence > Trace: Server": Select `verbose`.
 Restart
   - Reproduce the problem
-  - Copy the log output here: Choose `View` -> `Output`, then select "Cadence" in right top drop down
+  - Copy the log output here: Select `View` -> `Output`, then select "Cadence" in right top drop down

 -->